 What you need: Yeast.

 Cover the bowl with cling film.
 Leave the mixture to mature at room temperature for approx. 12-15 hours.
-The next day, stir the dough well with a cooking spoon and put it in a suitable tin (about 3 litres or about 30 cm).
+The next day, stir the dough well with a cooking spoon and put it in a baking form (about 3 litres or about 30 cm).
 Cover with a tea towel and leave it for 30-45 min. to prove.
 Small bubbles form in the surface when the rye bread is properly proved.
 You can sprinkle the top of the rye bread with sesame seeds or rye flour.
-Put in the oven at 260°C (not convection fan).
+Put it in the oven at 260°C (not convection fan).
 Just after the rye bread is put in the oven, turn it down to 190°C. Bake for approx. 60 min.
-Use a meat thermometer and it is done when the temperature in the middle of the bread is 95°C.
+Use a thermometer and it is finished when the temperature in the middle of the bread is 95°C.

 What you need: Yeast and oil.